maestor/node-fantrax-stats-parser/README.md

 Written with [TypeScript](https://www.typescriptlang.org/), using [micro](https://github.com/zeit/micro) with [NodeJS](https://nodejs.org) server to get routing work.
 Library called [csvtojson](https://github.com/Keyang/node-csvtojson) used for parsing sources.

 ## Todo
-- Refactoring dirty quick solutions before going public
+- Mostly refactoring this dirty quick first solution before going public
 - Goalie stats
 - One season support
+- Start using database and CSV import tool
+- Find out if Fantrax offers some API to get needed data easily instead of CSV export
-- Some kind of UI(?)
+- Some kind of UI for stats (very low prio, it might be enough to get numbers copypaste when needed somewhere)